AlexShten/Test_for_GL/README.md

 [king@govpc ~]$	./cables 100 3
 15150

+!!!
+In this task, a check is performed on the number of input parameters.
+Both integers and real numbers can be entered (only for the third parameter D, the distance between the spans).!!!

 Task 4: Extractor
 Below  is  described  a  simple  TAR-like  FS  image  format,  especially  useful  for  highly-constrained embedded devices.
 Each FS image is a file, containing other files and directories inside without any